 Adrian Miller is the CEO and Managing Partner of OBE.
 He’s from St. Louis but moved to Los Angeles at a young age.
-He started his industry tenure in Urban Radio working as an intern for a college station while attending Tulsa University.
+He started his industry tenure in Urban Radio working as an intern for a college Radio Station while attending Tulsa University.
 He progressed from there to working for PMP Promotions, HITS Magazine, Loud Records, Immortal Records and Warner Brothers Records.
 He held most of those positions at a management level at a young age when most people are at the bottom of the industry ladder climbing the rungs.
 After gaining vet status quickly, he diversified his skills and became interested in start-ups; Worldwide Heavyweight, Pheed, Xyion, and now OBE which is his current successful venture.
 He manages and is also a managing partner for/with Anderson.
 Paak.
 I’ve known Adrian for 20 or more years and it’s always great to see true industry friends speak their goals, do the work, then achieve them.
 I’ve rarely seen someone who is more creative, determined and hustles like he does.
 He’s been touring the world with Anderson but gladly accepted an invitation to talk to Radio Facts’ readership about his industry theories, legacy, lessons and the future.

 “I was encouraged, early on to be honest about what I liked and to understand my value.”

 KR: When you decide to work with talent, do you go by the talent only or is it important to see if they have good business acumen?
 What are some of the traits that make you want to work with someone?AM: Looking for talent for me is not any different now versus when I started as an A&R rep. All the artists I find myself gravitating towards have the same work ethic and stand for something in their art.
 They have a voice and care about what they are doing with their God-given talents.
 It’s that important to me to afford those that work harder at it than me before I can feel comfortable just handing over a platform for an audience.
 I want to believe 100% and it’s not just my opinion.
 It takes research and feedback.
 People always ask me if I like it, but I’m only one person it also matters if others will enjoy it.KR: Congratulations on your success with Anderson .Paakit has certainly been a long time coming.
 How did you meet him?AM: I was working with friends of his and connected the dots to their extended family of musicians and his name kept coming up.
 People were sending me demos of his and talking about him.

 KR: Is it true that you actually sold your house in order to finance his project?
 Tell us about that?AM: I survived the housing crash with a really good piece of property and wanted to start a company but was stuck doing my agency Xyion (music placement/consulting) business.
 Not a bad business, but when I ran into Anderson I knew it was something special, he is the truth.So yes it’s true I sold the house I was living in, to downsize and make sure we could keep going no matter if people loved his music now or loved it later, they were gonna eventually love it.
 It was definitely one of the craziest moves I ever did in my life.
 Something had to give and so it was the house, easy choice when I’m living in a family neighborhood for eight years and I’m a single male, it was time for a change because I felt retired and I was ready to regroup my hustle again.
 The music business requires you to stay in the loop, meetings, studio, traveling, etc.KR: Anderson has stated that most people don’t get him unless they see him perform or work with him in the studio, was it the same with you?AM: True, but it’s always like a dream working with him because he doesn’t make bad music.
 He might not finish an idea but once it crosses that threshold from idea to song it’s usually pretty solid.
 He is one of the greats and I don’t just say that lightly.
 Having been in the rooms with creatives like; D’Angelo, Prince, Stevie, Sting, and Dr. Dre … Anderson is crazy with his structure and finding his moment in every instance.

 “It’s my belief that living properly fits us all to be where we are supposed to be in the exact time.”

 KR: When was the moment that you realized your vision became a reality?AM: When he signed on board and we were rocking.
 You have to note the first meeting I took him to was to meet with Dr Dre’s attorney.
 The idea of doing business with Dre was from day one.
 We just needed to get there.

 KR: How has your life changed over the last year with the success of Anderson?AM: Went from a busy week to a flurry of daily busy tasks to address.KR: What have been some of the hardest yet most important lessons that you have learned in the industry?AM: Advice from experienced industry vets was to “learn everything”, while your new boss would say, “only do one thing”.
 I learned everything requires attention to detail and to cultivate you must time your time and go at your own pace.KR: What’s next for Adrian Miller?AM: We are still just starting on Anderson .Paak – wait and see the next phase.
 I will continue to help build structure our business for the brands: OBE, Anderson .Paak, The Free Nationals, NxWorries, etc …s o much more to come.
 The possibilities are endless.
 I give thanks for your questions it really made me think Kevin, I applaud you and Radio Facts for the continued support.
 Adrian Miller